-A preschool child with a Developmental Delay means a child ages three to five whose developmental progress is delayed to the extent that a program of special education is required to ensure adequate preparation for school age experiences.
+A Prekindergarten child with a Developmental Delay means a child ages three to five whose developmental progress is delayed to the extent that a program of special education is required to ensure adequate preparation for school age experiences.
 Children must meet eligibility requirements established by the State Department of Education in accordance with state and federal law.
 Children enter the screening and evaluation process by referral from an agency, parent, or guardian.

 Eligibility Criteria: Developmental Delay